-Following their second year of competition in the 2011-12 season, the Greyhounds moved to NJCAA Division II status and began offering athletic scholarships.
-Parker was named Athletic Director beginning in January, 2013, and MSCC broke ground on the 34,650 square foot Wellness Center which would contain a gym, locker rooms, a training room, fitness center, classrooms and offices.
+Following their second year of competition, the Greyhounds moved to NJCAA Division II status for the 2012-13 seasonand began offering athletic scholarships.
+Parker was named Athletic Director in January, 2013, and MSCC broke ground on the 34,650 square foot Wellness Center which would contain a gym, locker rooms, a training room, fitness center, classrooms and offices.

 Both the men and women would go on to win their first-ever NJCAA Region 2 Championships in 2013-14 before falling in their respective District Championship games.
 When a coaching vacancy opened right before classes began in August, 2014, Stoglin stepped in again to help the program as Interim Women’s Coach for the 2014-15 season.

 The men's program continued to blossom with a record 18 wins in 2014-15 as all five sophomores and one freshman signed scholarships with four-year colleges.
-That spring, Kierra Adams became the first Lady Greyhound to sign a NCAA Division I scholarship to Jackson State University and former WNBA and Arkansas State University alumnus Sonja Tate was hired in April, 2015, to lead the Lady Greyhounds into a new era of women's basketball.
+That spring, Kierra Adams became the first Lady Greyhound to sign a NCAA Division I scholarship to Jackson State University and Sonja Tate was hired in April, 2015, to lead the Lady Greyhounds.

 The 2015-16 season saw both programs continue to rise as the men won 18 games for the second consecutive year while leading the nation in rebounding and finishing sixth in assists and seventh in scoring.
 The Greyhounds again sent all five sophomores and a freshman to four-year colleges including two NCAA Division I signees.
 And winning nine games in Coach Tate's first year at the helm, the Lady Greyhounds set the record for wins in a season.